Do you write titles but that never gives you a chance to stand out? Certainly, the key ingredient that you’re missing is “emotion”.

 Think Your Approach

-Without an approach, a title is like a boat without oars, what can’t go far in the right direction.
+Without an approach, a title is like a boat without oars, which can’t go far in the right direction.
 So in the first part of this process, you have to ask yourself two questions:

 1. What will you write?